 2. Promoting You and What You Do

-Maintaining and growing an orthodontic practice is an ongoing challenge.
-Fortunately, AAO members have access to a comprehensive array of resources to make your job easier, including an office design manual, patient forms and releases, customizable marketing materials and much, much more.
+Maintaining and growing an orthodontic practice is an ongoing challenge that affects every orthodontist in one way or another.
+Every AAO member has access to valuable materials and can count on a comprehensive array of forms and releases that make your job easier, including an office design manual, patient forms and releases, customizable marketing materials and much, much more.

-From an extensive Online Learning Program, to the world’s largest dental specialty library, to a subscription to the leading orthodontic clinical journal (AJO-DO), the AAO provides tools to help you stay at the top of your profession and maintain your continuing education (CE) requirements.
+From an extensive Online Learning Program, to the world’s largest dental specialty library, to a subscription to the leading orthodontic clinical journal (AJO-DO), AAO resources and educational materials are readily available to help you stay at the top of your profession and maintain your continuing education (CE) requirements.

-Whether you’re in residency or nearing retirement, the AAO supports your career and practice transition needs.
-Led by our online matching service, AAO Career Center, we can help you locate a position, hire an associate or sell your practice when the time comes.
+Whether you’re just beginning residency or nearing retirement, the AAO supports your career and the wide variety of practice transition needs.
+Led by our online matching service, AAO Career Center, we can help you locate a position, hire an associate, or even sell your practice.